 No interest or payments due on Department of Ed owned loans.

 All Direct loans will keep their 0% interest rate through the payment pause.
 This can be a good time to make extra payments if you’re not pursuing loan forgiveness.

 Prepare for payments to restart by reading the post Preparing for Federal Student Loan Payments to Resume.

 Non-payments of eligible loans will count toward loan forgiveness.

 Both Public Service Loan Forgiveness (PSLF) and Income-Driven Loan Forgiveness (IDLF) require a certain number of payment to achieve forgiveness.
-All months of paused payments on eligible loans from March 2020 – June 30, 2023 will be counted toward the forgiveness requirements.
+All months of paused payments on eligible loans from March 2020 – the pause ends will be counted toward the forgiveness requirements.
 It doesn’t make sense to make payments on your Direct loans during this time period if you’re seeking forgiveness.
 You can ask for refunds of any payments you made.
 Your months of non-payment will still be counted toward the forgiveness requirements even if payments are refunded.

 The PSLF Limited Waiver has significantly improved the eligibility requirements for the program.
 Take a look at these new rules by reading the post What You Need to Know About the PSLF Limited Waiver Opportunity.
 Many borrowers who’ve worked 10 years in public service while making student loan payments are receiving forgiveness and overpayment refunds now.

 Collections and credit reporting on eligible defaulted loans remain on hold.